-Kenyan election official slain days before vote
+Kenyan election official killed days before vote

-(CNN)A senior Kenyan election official has been found dead just days before the country goes to the polls.
+Nairobi, Kenya (CNN)A senior Kenyan election official has been found dead just days before the country goes to the polls.

 Chris Msando was head of information technology for Kenya's Integrated Electoral Management System.
 His department was responsible for voter identification and result transmission technology for the August 8 elections.